mrdkaizer/honeypots/README.md

 sh install_docker.sh
 ```

-It's a good idea to reboot the syste:
+It's a good idea to reboot the system:

 ```bash